DanArthur99/Milestone-Project-1.Panic-Switch-Website/README.md

 Github Pages was used to deploy the live website.
 The instructions to achieve this are below:

-  1. Log in or Sign Up to Github.
+  1. Log in or sign up to Github.
   2. Find the repository for this project, DanArthur99 / Milestone-Project-1.Panic-Switch-Website.
   3. Click on the Settings link.
   4. Click on the Pages link in the left hand side navigation bar.
-  5. In the Source section, choose main from the drop down select branch menu.
-Select Root from the drop down select   folder menu.
+  5. In the Source section, select "main" from the drop down branch menu.
+Select Root from the drop down folder menu.
   6. Click Save.
-Your live Github Pages site is now deployed at the URL shown.
+The site is now deployed at the URL shown via Github Pages.

 ### Local Development